Toggle menu

 Subsidy and Discretionary Rate Relief

-Supporting Small Businesses Discretionary Relief
+Supporting Small Business Relief

-Those on the Supporting Small Businesses relief scheme whose 2017 rateable values are £51,000 or more will not be liable to pay the supplement (1.3p) to fund small business rate relief while they are eligible for the Supporting Small Businesses relief scheme.
+Those on 2023 SSBR whose 2023 Rateable Values are £51,000 or more will not be liable to pay the supplement (1.3p) to fund small business rate relief while they are eligible for 2023 SSBR.

-A change of ratepayers will not affect eligibility for the Supporting Small Businesses relief scheme but eligibility will be lost if the hereditament (property) falls vacant or becomes occupied by a charity or Community Amateur Sports Club.
+Ratepayers remain in the Supporting Small Businesses relief scheme for either 3 years or until they reach the bill they would have paid without the scheme.
+A change of ratepayer will not affect eligibility for the Supporting Small Businesses relief scheme but eligibility will be lost if the property becomes vacant or is occupied by a charity or Community Amateur Sports Club.

 Recalculation of Relief